 College of Liberal Arts & Social Sciences > Academics > Modern Languages > Student Resources > Translator & Interpreter Corps > TIC Faculty > María Luisa Ortega Hernández

-María Luisa Ortega Hernández is an ATA-Certified English into Spanish translator.
+María Luisa Ortega Hernández is an ATA-Certified English into Spanish translator and a nationally certified health-care interpreter (CHI™-Spanish, Certified Healthcare Interpreter™-Spanish).
 Her life experience as a cultural mediator led her to a Certificate in Translation Studies from Florida International University.
 She holds a PhD in Spanish Golden Age and Colonial Latin American Literature from the University of Pennsylvania, where she was responsible for conducting the Spanish oral proficiency interviews for the Penn Language Link Medical Interpretation Services program, University of Pennsylvania School of Medicine.
 She has been teaching Medical Spanish since 2004.
 Dr. Ortega is a Teaching Associate Professor at DePaul University, specialized in Medical Spanish and Translation Studies.
 Personal website:

 Translation is an integral part of Dr. Ortega’s professional life as an educator, a writer, and a scholar.
 Under her guidance, her students have proofread and translated